cloud-agnost/agnost-gitops-docs/src/content/docs/set-up/installation.md

 Please note that if you have installed agnost to a different namespace, you need to replace `agnost` with your namespace.

 Following installation, you need to complete your setup by creating your user account through Agnost Studio.
 To launch Agnost Studio, type the URL or IP address of your cluster on your browser e.g., `http(s)://[your cluster URL or IP]/studio`.
-If you have installed Agnost locally you can access Agnost Studio at http://localhost/studio
+If you have installed Agnost locally, you can access Agnost Studio at http://localhost/studio

 Please note that besides the owner of the Agnost cluster, other users cannot create their own accounts.
 The owner of the Agnost cluster needs to specifically create invitation links for other users to join the cluster through Agnost Studio.